 - 1 tablespoon olive oil

-- Once boiling, reduce heat to medium-low and cover the pot.
-Let cook undisturbed for 20 minutes.
-Remove lid, stir well and add remaining cup of chicken broth and remaining salt and garlic powder and red pepper flakes if using.
+- Remove lid and give it a good stir.
+Pour in the remaining cup of chicken broth, 1/2 teaspoon salt, 1 teaspoon garlic powder and red pepper flakes if using.
 Cover and cook another 10-15 minutes or until all the liquid is absorbed and rice is tender.
 If rice is not done, continue to add small amounts of chicken broth until tender.

 Looking for more easy chicken recipes?